Common Career Mistakes and How to Avoid Them

 Tips for Refocusing Negativity

-- Be Positive: Recognize your strengths and positive qualities of your character in times of stress
+- Be Positive: Recognize all the good aspects to the role in times of stress

-- Focus on sustainability: Think about how the work you do affects sustainability.
+- Focus on sustainability: Look at how the work you do affects sustainability.

 Overcommitting Workload

-Reduce stress through:
+Reduce Stress through:

 - Practicing Time Management Techniques